Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Overdamped Langevin dynamics in a periodic drift field

 \subsection{Driven dynamics}

-While equilibrium dynamics are interesting and important, they are meanwhile relatively well understood.
+While equilibrium dynamics are interesting and important, they are relatively well understood.
 However, they do not apply to irreversible (e.g., living) systems since these are inherently out of equilibrium, e.g., driven by non-conservative flows (i.e., shear) or ATP hydrolysis.
 Note that the theory presented here is \emph{not} new but is simply presented in a comprehensive manner and in a potentially new logical order to stay close to the experiment.
-To address driven dynamics, we consider the simplest situation in which we apply a constant force in the $x$-direction, which, due to the constant mobility $\mu$, translates into a constant (bare) velocity $v_0$ added to the Langevin equation \eqref{equilibrium LE}, yielding
+To address driven dynamics, we consider the simplest situation in which we add a constant bare velocity $v_0$ in the $x$-direction to the Langevin equation \eqref{equilibrium LE}, yielding

-In the experiment, $v_0$ is introduced by {dragging} the sample cell with a constant velocity $-v_0$ along the periodic direction of $U(x)$ using the piezo nanopositioner stage.
+In the experiments, $v_0$ is introduced by {dragging} the sample cell with a constant velocity $-v_0$ along the periodic direction of $U(x)$ using the piezo nanopositioner stage.
 For a sample trajectory in this driven setting, see Fig.~\ref{fig:NESS_trajs}.
-Note that, as before, the motion in the $x$- and $y$-directions decouples and that the motion in the $y$-directions remains Brownian motion only, see Fig.~\ref{fig:NESS_trajs}a, such that it fully suffices to consider $x_t$.
+Note that, as before, the motion in the $x$- and $y$-directions decouples and that the motion in the $y$-directions remains equilibrium Brownian motion only, see Fig.~\ref{fig:NESS_trajs}a.

 What can we say about the driven dynamics?
 First, the dynamics projected onto a single period, see Fig.~\ref{fig:NESS_trajs}c, still settles into a steady state---a non-equilibrium steady state (NESS)---with density $\ps(x)$, which, however, \emph{no} longer has a Boltzmann form.
 Instead, the shape of $\ps(x)$ is skewed in the direction of ${\rm sign}(v_0)$.